richardhoehn/mtsu.csci.7850/README.md

 I setup git on the MTSU servers by using a Persoanl Access token that is open to only the `public` repos I have for class.
 This can be done by creating the following:
 1. Create a file in `~/.git-credentials`.
 2. Add a single line in this file like this: `https://richardhoehn:{personal_access_token}@github.com`.
-3. Run teh following command: `git config --global credential.helper store`.
+3. Run the following command: `git config --global credential.helper store`.